 The final sampling units are 24 128 households per year, i.e. 6 032 households per quarter, selected from the PSUs by a simple random sampling method.
-The overall sampling rate is approximately 0.68% per quarter (2.72% per year).
+The overall sampling rate is approximately 0.68% per quarter.

 Each household is interviewed four times by scheme 2-(2)-2.